sajwanlava/SWEN422-assignment2/User Testing/Usability Test Plan.md

 ### Usability test tasks

 Usability Metrics
 Usability metrics refers to user performance measured against specific performance goals necessary to satisfy usability requirements.
-Scenario completion success rates, adherence to dialog scripts, error rates, and subjective evaluations will be used.
+Scenario completion success rates, adherence to dialogue scripts, error rates, and subjective evaluations will be used.
 Time-to-completion of scenarios will also be collected.

 Scenario Completion
 Each scenario will require, or request, that the participant inputs specific actions or data that would be used in the course of a typical task.
 The scenario is completed when the participant indicates the scenario's goal has been obtained (whether successfully or unsuccessfully) or the participant requests and receives sufficient guidance as to warrant scoring the scenario as a critical error.

 Critical Errors
 Critical errors are deviations at completion from the targets of the scenario.
-Obtaining or otherwise reporting of the wrong data value due to participant workflow is a critical error.
+Obtaining or otherwise reporting of the wrong data value due to participant work flow is a critical error.
 Participants may or may not be aware that the task goal is incorrect or incomplete.
 In general, critical errors are unresolved errors during the process of completing the task or errors that produce an incorrect outcome.

 Non-critical Errors
 Non-critical errors are errors that are recovered from by the participant or, if not detected, do not result in processing problems or unexpected results.
 Although non-critical errors can be undetected by the participant, when they are detected they are generally frustrating to the participant.
 These errors may be procedural, in which the participant does not complete a scenario in the most optimal means (e.g., excessive steps and keystrokes).
 These errors may also be errors of confusion (ex., initially selecting the wrong function, using a user-interface control incorrectly such as attempting to edit an un-editable field).
-Noncritical errors can always be recovered from during the process of completing the scenario.
+Non-critical errors can always be recovered from during the process of completing the scenario.
 Exploratory behaviour, such as opening the wrong menu while searching for a function, will be coded as a non-critical error.

 Subjective Evaluations
 Subjective evaluations regarding ease of use and satisfaction will be collected via questionnaires, and during debriefing at the conclusion of the session.
 The questionnaires will utilise free-form responses and rating scales.
 The scales range from 1 to 5 - 1 being bad/unsatisfactory/low, and 5 being good/satisfactory/high.